If you are serious about AI in your business, having a structured AI implementation roadmap is what separates real progress from good intentions.

-Without a structured plan, AI initiatives stall.
-For example, tools get purchased and then ignored, policies get drafted but never operationalized, and training happens once and fades fast.
-As a result, months pass with nothing to show.
+Without a clear plan, most AI initiatives stall.
+Tools get purchased and ignored.
+Policies get drafted but never followed.
+Training happens once and fades.
+Months pass with nothing to show for it.

-That’s exactly why a 90-day AI roadmap works.
-Instead of vague intentions, it breaks the journey into manageable phases with clear milestones.
-By day 90, you’ll have governance in place, tools deployed, the team trained, and measurable results to prove it.
+A 90-day roadmap solves this by breaking the journey into three focused phases with clear milestones.
+By day 90, you will have governance in place, tools deployed, your team trained, and measurable results to prove it.

 In practice, ninety days is long enough to do meaningful work but short enough to maintain urgency.
 In other words, it gives you time to build the foundation and ship real changes.